But…won’t I seem pushy?

 But here’s the thing to keep in mind; career networking and social networking are two completely different things.

 On the social scene, a proactive approach can be interpreted as pushy.
-You don’t want to be seen a party crasher.
+You don’t want to be seen as a party crasher.
 Social dynamics are complicated, and assertiveness is risky.
 Sometimes it works, but most times, not so much.

 My coaching clients are talented, qualified candidates.
 I have yet to work with someone I thought was unable to handle any challenge a new job could throw at them, usually with the experience to prove it.
 Yet, when they’re in conversation with someone pivotal to the role they’re pursuing, they get stuck.